Frequently Asked Questions

 What is Pioneers focus?
 In what part of the world and with what people groups does it work?

 Our organization operates with flexibility at its core.
 Rather than relying on rigid policies or rules, we prioritize adaptability—recognizing the value of tailoring approaches to suit diverse individuals and evolving circumstances.
-Field-driven teams are empowered to establish standards that best reflect their unique contexts, with field leadership ensuring accountability and alignment.
+Field-driven teams are empowered to adopt practices that best reflect their unique contexts, with field leadership ensuring accountability and alignment.
 While we embrace this decentralized and responsive model, we remain fully compliant with all CRA regulations and Ontario Employment Standards.

 How big is Pioneers?